 | About | Public Health Information

 The safety and well-being of our students, faculty and staff is important to us.
-At this time, Worcester State University has no confirmed cases of COVID-19.
+At this time, Worcester State University has been notified of 19 self-reported cases of COVID-19 to date.
 However we are taking steps to ensure that our campus community is informed with the latest information about the virus.
 According to the Centers for Disease Control and Prevention, the community spread of COVID-19 has occurred in several locations throughout the United States.

 Frequently Asked Questions

 Worcester State has established a working group that meets regularly to assess the risk level and offer possible solutions.
 These include decisions related to screening, housing of students returning from study abroad activities, reconsideration of university-related travel, and in the event of an elevated risk level, the potential cancellation of group activities and sporting events.
 Decisions are made on a case-by-case basis and in conjunction with the latest information on the spread of the COVID-19 virus.

 The COVID-19 Response Team meets daily to assess and prepare for various contingencies as the outbreak continues to evolve.
 The working group is comprised of the following members: